 \section{Introduction}

-After completion of our previous work on base change for $\GL(2)$ (cf. [Di12a]), while explaining the result in a conference at Durham we stressed that ``by modifying a bit the proof it should follow that every pair of newforms can be connected to each other by a {\it safe chain}".
+After completion of our previous work on base change for $\GL(2)$ (cf. [Di12a]), while explaining the result at a few conferences we stressed that ``by modifying a bit the proof it should follow that every pair of newforms can be connected to each other by a {\it safe chain}".
 Moreover, we predicted that such a result should have important consequences, since it should allow to propagate {\it nice modularity properties} (such as base change) from a single newform to the rest of them.\\ In this paper, we give a detailed proof of the existence of such safe chains and we give the first applications of this to Langlands functoriality. \\ The definition of {\it safe chain} is context-dependent, in all cases it refers to a series of congruences between two different newforms (it is actually better to work with the equivalent notion of congruences between the attached Galois representations), in ({\it a priori}) arbitrary characteristics, having as initial and final elements the two given newforms.
 Actually, the congruences are up to twist by finite order characters, and in this paper (reusing an idea already appearing in [Di09]) we also allow replacing a newform by a Galois conjugate of it as a valid {\it move}.\\ The important thing about safe chains is that (at each congruence in the chain) they should preserve automorphy of some derived objects: {\it soit} the restrictions to the Galois group of some number field of the given pair of modular Galois representations, {\it soit} some symmetric power $\Symm^n$ of them.
 By ``preserving automorphy" we mean that some available Automorphy Lifting Theorem (A.L.T.) should apply, so as to ensure that IF one of the representations ($2$-dimensional or $n+1$-dimensional, depending on the case) is automorphic, so is the other.